From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Numerical Experiments

 \newref{Table}{result-multi-class} presents the performance of the proposed model with a multi-class traffic network (cars and trucks).
 The MAPE for both vehicle types is low, particularly for trucks, indicating that the model's percentage error is relatively small, suggesting a generally good fit.
 The model predicts the path flow for trucks more accurately than for cars, as shown by the MAPE values: 1.55\% for trucks and 2.11\% for cars.
 The delay percentage based on the predicted path flow is also lower for trucks (0.35\%) compared to cars (0.36\%).
 In this scenario, link flow predictions are more accurate than path flow predictions (for cars, it is 1.02\% and 2.11\%, respectively).

-\textbf{Scenario 4:}
+\textbf{Scenario 5:}

-\newref{Table}{result-EMA} presents the performance of the proposed model when applied to the large-scale EMA network for predicting optimal path flow.
-The results demonstrate that even with a network of this scale, the model achieves a low error rate, with MAPE of 3.69\%.
-The delay percentage of the network, based on the predicted path flow, is 2.36\%, only 0.21\% higher than the "ground-truth" solution.
-This indicates that the model's predictions are closely aligned with optimal User Equilibrium (UE) conditions in terms of travel time delay.
-Furthermore, the model's prediction time for each OD matrix is 0.003 seconds, which is 5000 times faster than the 15-second solving time required by Gurobi.
+{\newref{Table}{tab:ema_anaheim_result} presents the performance of the proposed model when applied to the large-scale EMA and Anaheim network for predicting optimal path flow.
+The results demonstrate that even with a network of this scale, the model achieves a low error rate, with MAE of 6.01 and 1.43 respectiveley.
+The delay percentage of the network, based on the predicted path flow, is 2.36\% and 0.36\%, only 0.21\% and 0.36\% higher than the "ground-truth" solution.
+This indicates that the model's predictions are closely aligned with optimal UE conditions in terms of travel time delay.
+Furthermore, the proposed model achieves a prediction time of 0.003 seconds per OD matrix for the EMA network, representing approximately a 5,000-fold reduction compared to the 15-second solution time required by Gurobi.
+For the Anaheim network, the model attains a prediction time of 0.0017 seconds per OD matrix, which is more than 20,000 times faster than the 36-second solving time obtained using Gurobi.}

 For this complex problem, utilizing 4,000 samples provides an appropriate balance between avoiding overfitting and maintaining computational efficiency.
 A smaller sample size may increase the risk of overfitting, while a larger sample size could result in significantly higher computational costs.
-Given that the current framework is adaptable to both small and large-scale networks, it is not necessary to conduct experiments with a more complex framework.